 12. Pound Chicken Breast Without Making A Mess

 I've always read to pound chicken breast flat, you should place it on a cutting board, cover it with saran wrap, and pound it with a mallet.
 This usually results not only in a giant mess but in chicken juices flying all over the kitchen.

-13. Cut Brownies Without Destroying Them
+13. Cut Brownies Without Destroying Them (favorite kitchen hack)

 A very easy way to avoid this is to cut the brownies using a plastic, disposable knife.
 This results in not only delicious brownies but beautiful ones as well!

 14. Drying Herbs (without using a dehydrator)